-A complete plan check set applicable to the project, which may include street improvement plans, streetscape plans, streetlight plans, signing/striping plans, erosion control plans, traffic signal plans and traffic control plans shall be submitted as part of the first off-site improvement plans, including on-site and off-site engineering cost estimate and the initial Engineering and Inspection plan review fee.
+A complete plan check set applicable to the project, which may include street improvement plans, streetscape plans, street light plans, signing/striping plans, erosion control plans and traffic control plans shall be submitted as part of the first off-site improvement plans, including on-site and off-site engineering cost estimate and the initial Engineering and Inspection plan review fee.
 Joint trench plans may be submitted at a later date.
 No partial sets are allowed unless otherwise approved by the Department of Public Works.
-Sheet TM-8 & TM-11 of vesting tentative map - Grading and Utility Plans dated 12/15/20 is subject to change during plan check process.
+Sheet TM-8, TM-10, & TM-11 of vesting tentative map - Grading and Utility Plans dated 3/3/21 is subject to change during plan check process.
 See Improvement Plan Checklist and Improvement Plan Submittal Checklist at the following 2 links: